-On June 20, 2003, we issued \$200 million in Zero Coupon Convertible Subordinated Notes due on July 1, 2010.
+On June 20, 2003, we issued \$200 million in Zero Coupon convertible subordinated notes due on July 1, 2010.
 No interest will accrue or be payable related to these notes.
 Holders of these notes may convert the notes into shares of our common stock at any time before the close of business on the date of their maturity, unless the notes have been previously redeemed or repurchased, if (1) the price of our common stock issuable upon conversion of a note reaches a specified threshold, (2) the notes are called for redemption, (3) specified corporate transactions occur or (4) the trading price of the notes falls below certain thresholds.
 The conversion price is approximately \$12.06 per share, subject to adjustment in certain circumstances.
-On or after July 1, 2008, we have the option to reduer all or a portion of the notes that have not been previously repurchased or converted at 100% of the principal amount of the notes.
+On or after July 1, 2008, we have the option to redeem all or a portion of the notes that have not been previously repurchased or converted at 100% of the principal amount of the notes.
 On July 1, 2008, holders have the option to require us to purchase all or a portion of their notes in cash at 100% of the principal amount of the notes.
-The notes are subordinated in right of payment to all of our senior indebtedness, and are subordinated by operation of law to all liabilities outstanding.
-Issuance costs relative to these convertible notes are included in "Foundry investments, advances and other assets" and aggregated approximately \$0.4 million as of September 30, 2003.
+The notes are subordinated in right of payment to all of our senior indebtedness, and are subordinated by operation of law to all liabilities of our subsidiaries.
+At June 30, 2003, we had no senior indebtedness and our subsidiaries had approximately \$2.3 million of debt and other liabilities outstanding.
+Issuance costs relative to these convertible notes are included in "Foundry investments, advances and other assets" and aggregated approximately \$5.5 million and are being amortized to expense over the lives of the notes.
+Accumulated amortization of these issuance costs was not significant as of June 30, 2003.